-There are many ways to get free toys for Christmas and the holiday season, but for those who know that saving enough money ahead of time will be a challenge, it is important to plan ahead.
+There are many ways to get free toys for Christmas and the holiday season, but for those who know that saving enough money ahead of time could be a challenge, it is definitely important to plan ahead.

 Unfortunately disasters, illnesses and the unthinkable can happen.
 Christmas and the holiday season is stressful for many families who struggle with everyday expenses.
-Many people live paycheck to paycheck, which leaves very little extra money, if any, to purchase toys and items for family members during the holidays.
+Due to the high cost of living, some families live paycheck to paycheck, and this can leave very little money to purchase toys and items for family members during the holidays.

 No-one wants to see a loved one, especially a child, without at least 1 gift to brighten their spirit during the holidays.